-Icon Item Function MENU K1 Menu/Enter button First key press: Activates the menu, highlighting the first menu item with a red border (see D2).
-Second key press: Selects the currently activated menu item (as highlighted by the red border).
-At the same time, pressing this button enables entries with item D1.
+Icon Item Function MENU K1 Menu/Enter button First key press: Activates the menu, highlighting the first menu item with a red border (see D3).
+Second key press: Selects the currently activated menu item (as highlighted by the red border). depending on the currently selected function, pressing this button enables entries with item D2, D5 or D6.
 Third key press (once a setting has been changed): Confirms a previous entry or selection.
-K2 Left button After the first press of the Menu/Enter button: - Moves the selection in the menu (see item D2) to the next icon on the left.
-Once a menu item has been selected: - Decreases an adjustable parameter value - for example, the temperature set value in D1 .
-Holding this button depressed for a few seconds changes the selected value in quick run mode Moves the selection in the display fieldD1 in the currently activated menu item to the next option on the left - for example, from the Off state of the timer to On.
-K3 On/Off Button Holding this button depressed for 2 seconds switches the incubator off.
-The display window goes out, except for the readiness indicator icon in the status display area at item D3.
-The temperature display field D1 provides a dimmed readout of the work space temperature, provided that the temperature exceeds 50 °C (122 °F). &gt; K4 Right button After the first press of Menu/Enter button: - Moves the selection in the menu (see item D2) to the next icon on the right.
-Once a menu item has been selected: - Increases an adjustable parameter value - for example, the temperature set value in D1.
-Holding this button depressed for a few seconds changes the selected value in quick run mode Moves the selection in the display pane in D1 in the currently activated menu item to the next option on the left - for example, from the Off state of the timer to On.
+K2 Left button After the first press of the Menu/Enter button: Moves the selection in the menu (see item D3) to the next icon on the left.
+Once a menu item has been selected: Decreases an adjustable parameter value - for example, the temperature set value in D5 or the fan speed level at D6.
+Holding this button depressed for a few seconds changes the selected value in quick run mode.
+Moves the selection in the multifunctional display pane in D2 in the currently activated menu item to the next option on the left for example, from the Off state of the timer to On. КЗ On/Off Button Holding this button depressed for 2 seconds switches the incubator off.
+The display window goes out, except for the readiness indicator icon in the status display area at item D4.
+The temperature display field D1 provides a dimmed readout of the work space temperature, provided that the temperature exceeds 50 °C (122 °F).
+K4 Right button After the first press of Menu/Enter button: - Moves the selection in the menu (see item D3) to the next icon on the right.
+Once a menu item has been selected: - Increases an adjustable parameter value - for example, the temperature set value in D5 or the fan speed level at D6.
+Holding this button depressed for a few seconds changes the selected value in quick run mode. - Moves the selection in the multifunctional display pane in D2 in the currently activated menu item to the next option on the left for example, from the Off state of the timer to On.
 ESC K5 Escape button Returns to the previous level of the menu or standard display.
 Upon exiting from the current menu item the user may be prompted to save any previously made settings.

-The table below contains brief descriptions of the display features of the control panel (items D1 through D3 in Figure 7-1; the identifiers K1 through K4 refer to the buttons shown in that figure).
+The table below contains brief descriptions of the display features of the control panel (items D1 through D6 in Figure 7-1; the identifiers K1 through K4 refer to the buttons shown in that figure).